Anti-prostitution pledge

-The Federal government of the United States requires certain non-governmental organizations (NGOs) that receive federal anti-HIV/AIDS or anti-trafficking funds to adopt an organization-wide policy opposing prostitution and sex-trafficking.
-This requirement, known as the anti-prostitution pledge, has been in place since 2003.
+The anti-prostitution pledge is an organization-wide policy opposing prostitution and sex-trafficking that the federal government of the United States requires certain non-governmental organizations (NGOs) to adopt in order for them to receive federal anti-HIV/AIDS or anti-trafficking funds.
+This requirement has been in place since 2003.

 The policy has been criticized as counterproductive, as it hampers enlisting those involved in the sex industry in the fight against AIDS.

 Initially the requirement was only applied to foreign-based NGOs, but in 2005 the Bush administration began applying it to U.S.-based organizations as well, resulting in legal challenges on First Amendment grounds.
 These challenges were ultimately successful before the Supreme Court, with the 2013 decision in the case Agency for International Development v.
 Alliance for Open Society International.
 The requirement remains in effect for foreign-based NGOs that receive U.S. funds.

 Legislation and implementation

 U.S. President George W. Bush announced the five-year $15 billion President's Emergency Plan for AIDS Relief in January 2003; Congress passed it in May 2003 under the name "United States Leadership against HIV/AIDS, Tuberculosis, and Malaria Act (Global AIDS Act)".
 The act identifies prostitution and sex trafficking as contributing to the spread of HIV and explicitly advances a new U.S. policy goal: the eradication of prostitution.